Tell us who you are and how you got here:

 What would you like to work on?

 I am really interested in machine learning and data analysis.
 I see huge potential in applying them for predictions and making wise and informed decisions in any industry.
 I really look forward to developing a sophisticated model to improve the accuracy of prediction in our future crop damage analysis.
 I also enjoy working on the development and optimization of our network; it’s a big project that we are still working on.
-I am currently in the middle of creating a database based on the maps we have received so far and training our model accordingly.
+I am currently in the middle of creating a database based on the maps we have received so far and trained our model accordingly.

 What would you like to change here at Skymatics?

 I would like to move more!
 When we work, especially Vadim and I, we are like frozen people in a cave, with minimum signs of life (sorry Vadim…).
-We don’t talk, we don’t move, we get so focused on work, which is not necessarily a bad thing, but in long run may not be as effective or productive.
+We don’t talk, we don’t move, we get so focused on work, which is not necessarily a bad thing, but in the long run may not be as effective or productive.
 So maybe those standing desks help!

 What are your goals?